 Marc Robertz-Schwartz, a 1989 graduate of the College, spent the first 20 years of his career working for affiliate and O&O TV stations “from Maine to Miami.”
 During that time, Robertz and his creative teams accumulated more than a dozen industry awards, oversaw a three-way affiliation switch for Baltimore’s WMAR, a 50th Anniversary and new facility for WTVJ in Miami and achieved countless promotions, programming, marketing, sales and news accomplishments.

 Shortly after, Robertz launched Hometown Health TV, LLC with the goal of bringing “Good things to those who wait” in physician waiting areas.
-HHTV will mark its 100th episode in June, 2017, making it the longest running and most honored locally produced production in the market.
+HHTV has produced more than 125 consecutive episodes, making it the longest running and most honored locally produced production in the market.
 In 2012, Hometown Health TV, LLC was named the National Association of Incubator Businesses “Non-Tech Business of The Year.”
-HHTV has since grown to include extensive multimedia production, marketing and agency offerings under its umbrella, Red Apples Media and is also under contract with Lake Sumter State College to oversee the day-to-day operations of Lake Sumter TV, reaching 160,000 cable homes throughout Lake County.
+HHTV has since been rebranded as Red Apples Media and has grown to include extensive multimedia production, marketing and agency offerings.
+Red Apples Media has also distinguished itself as the area’s most aware-winning video production company with more than two dozen Telly, MarCom and other community and industry awards.

 Robertz serves on several Central Florida boards, volunteers and provides pro bono production services for numerous not-for-profits and MCs several community events throughout the year.